Your Complete Guide to the UK Customs Declaration Service (CDS)

 What is S&S by iCustoms?

-S&S (Safety and Security) by iCustoms is the tool that manages goods vehicle movement tracking and Entry Summary Declarations.
+S&S (Safety and Security in customs declaration) by iCustoms is the tool that manages goods vehicle movement tracking and Entry Summary Declarations.
 It ensures that safety and security declarations are submitted on time and that vehicle movements across borders are tracked accurately.
 For logistics companies, freight forwarders and hauliers, S&S removes the administrative burden of cross-border vehicle compliance.

 What is IDP in Customs Declarations?